radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 In order to support clients with TLS-PSK, server implementations MUST allow the use of a pre-shared key (TLS-PSK) for RADIUS/TLS.

-The following section(s) describe guidance for RADIUS server implementations and deployments.
-We first give an overview of current practices, and then extend and/or replace those practices for TLS-PSK.

-Implementations MUST support the recommended cipher suites in {{RFC9325, Section 4.2}} for TLS 1.2, and in {{RFC8446, Section 9.1}} for TLS 1.3.
+For TLS 1.3, Implementations MUST support "psk_dhe_ke" Pre-Shared Key Exchange Mode in TLS 1.3 as discussed in {{RFC8446, Section 4.2.9}} and in {{RFC9257, Section 6}}.
+Implementations MUST implement the recommended cipher suites in {{RFC9325, Section 4.2}} for TLS 1.2, and in {{RFC8446, Section 9.1}} for TLS 1.3.
 In order to future-proof these recommendations, we give the following recommendations:

 * Implementations SHOULD use the "Recommended" cipher suites listed in the IANA "TLS Cipher Suites" registry,
   * for TLS 1.3, the use "psk_dhe_ke" PSK key exchange mode,
   * for TLS 1.2 and earlier, use cipher suites which require ephemeral keying.

+The following section(s) describe guidance for RADIUS server implementations and deployments.
+We first give an overview of current practices, and then extend and/or replace those practices for TLS-PSK.

 ## Current Practices